 Sushi the symbol of Japanese cuisine the world over.
-Here in the Miyagi Prefecture, situated on the coast alongside one of the world’s three richest fishing grounds, fishermen land fresh catch every single day of the year.
+Here in Miyagi Prefecture, situated on the coast alongside one of the world’s three richest fishing grounds, fishermen land fresh catch every single day of the year.
 This ultra-fresh seafood obviously makes for incredible sushi, which is served in countless outstanding restaurants across the prefecture.
 This short guide will help you make the most of your meals by introducing you to the main types of sushi and some of the best sushi spots in Miyagi.
+If you’re interested in learning how to make sushi yourself, check out our “Make Sushi With a Master” article.

 After reading, you’ll be ready to delve into the world of Miyagi’s fantastic sushi!